 Getting a proper balance of omega-3 fatty acids and omega-6 fatty acids from healthy sources (like EPO) may help overcome and prevent hormonal acne.
 These fatty acids also play a role in cell structure, improving nerve function and promoting skin elasticity.

 To take advantage of this evening primrose oil health benefit for hormonal acne, you can take an evening primrose oil capsule daily — much like a fish oil capsule.
 You can also put the oil on your face directly.
 This is known to help with the healing process and improve the overall appearance of your skin.

 4. Hair Loss

-While there hasn’t been much research to date on using evening primrose specifically as a hair loss remedy, since the oil has been shown to improve skin inflammation and dryness, it makes sense that these benefits would transfer to the skin on our scalps and likely help to boost hair growth and quality.
-(9)
+While there hasn’t been much research to date on using EPO specifically as a hair loss remedy, since the oil has been shown to improve skin inflammation and dryness, it makes sense that these benefits would transfer to the skin on our scalps and likely help to boost hair growth and quality.

 5. Skin Health

 Evening primrose oil has proved to be a valuable treatment choice for people suffering from skin conditions, such as eczema, psoriasis and atopic dermatitis.
-Studies published in the International Journal of Cosmetic Science have even shown that evening primrose oil can help with age-related structural and functional changes in skin tissues, such as redness, firmness, roughness and fatigue resistance.
-(10)
+Studies published in the International Journal of Cosmetic Science have even shown that EPO can also help with age-related structural and functional changes in skin tissues, such as redness, firmness, roughness and fatigue resistance.